 - After about 5 hours of cooking start checking the meat.
 I do not usually take a temp on these things because that is not really what we are looking for.
 What we want is meat so tender you can cut it with a spoon.
 So that’s what I check it with… a spoon.
 When a spoon will easily slide into the meat in a few spot all throughout the meat it is done.
 Temperature will be somewhere around 195-205 degrees if you must.
 The last three I have done have taken 6 hours, 7 ½ hours, and 7 hours respectively.
 It has a lot to do with the temperature outside and if you are cooking close to the fire.

 - I use the meat in this recipe for pork tacos!
+Generally I will dump in the rest of my sauce and mix it up with the pulled pork as well.
 This is just a guide though, make it your own!
-Sometimes I like to take some of my favorite sauce and mix it in after shredding as well.
 DM your photos to @fullboarbbqproducts on Instagram for a chance to be featured!